jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

     (iii) any one-off or exceptional payments:
     (iv) any discretionary payments that the employer is not bound, under the terms of the employee’s employment agreement, to pay the employee:
     (v) any payment of any employer contribution to a superannuation scheme for the benefit of the employee.
-(2) If it is not possible to determine an employee’s ordinary weekly pay under subsection (1), the pay must be calculated in accordance with the following formula:a − bcwhere—ais the employee’s gross earnings for—bis the total amount of payments described in subsection (1)(c)(i) to (iii)cis 4.
+(2) If it is not possible to determine an employee’s ordinary weekly pay under subsection (1), the pay must be calculated in accordance with the following formula:The following table is small in size and contains a formula.a − bcwhere—ais the employee’s gross earnings for—bis the total amount of payments described in subsection (1)﻿(c)﻿(i) to (iii)cis 4.
   (i) the 4 calendar weeks before the end of the pay period immediately before the calculation is made; or (ii) if, the employee’s normal pay period is longer than 4 weeks, that pay period immediately before the calculation is made
 (3) However, an employment agreement may specify a special rate of ordinary weekly pay for the purpose of calculating annual holiday pay if the rate is equal to, or greater than, what would otherwise be calculated under subsection (1) or subsection (2).